Publié: 13 Juil 2021

-Given the continued uncertainties arising from the ongoing COVID-19 pandemic, including those related to restrictions on travel and the convening of large physical gatherings, major environmental negotiations initially scheduled to take place in 2020 or 2021 have been postponed.
+Given the continued uncertainties arising from the ongoing COVID-19 pandemic, including those related to restrictions on travel and large physical gatherings, major environmental negotiations initially scheduled to take place in 2020-2021 have been postponed.

 Basel, Rotterdam and Stockholm Conventions (BRS MEAs)

 On 9 July 2020, the Bureau of the OEWG of the Basel Convention agreed to hold the OEWG-12 according to two components consisting of an online segment and a face-to-face segment.
 The online segment consisted of two virtual sessions held over two days, 1 September 2020 and 3 September 2020.
 The face-to-face segment of OEWG-12, previously scheduled for 1-4 March 2021, has been postponed to 2022.

 The 15th Meeting of the Conference of the Parties to the Basel Convention (BC COP-15), the 10th Meeting of the Conference of the Parties to the Rotterdam Convention (RC COP-10) and the 10th Meeting of the Conference of the Parties to the Stockholm Convention (SC COP-10) were scheduled to be held back-to-back in July 2021 in Geneva.
 The Bureaux met on 27-29 January 2021 and on 26 February 2021 to discuss the organization of the 2021 meetings of the COPs.

 Under the current COVID-19 pandemic situation, the Bureaux came to the conclusion that it was not possible to proceed with the organization of the physical 2021 meetings of the COPs as originally planned on 19-30 July 2021 in Geneva and agreed that the meetings would be held in two segments: online on 26-30 July 2021 and face-to-face held over two weeks in 2022 (tentatively in June 2022 in Geneva).